top of page

 Two vintage cars with frontal collision damage are parked on a street.
 One has a license plate reading "Apis Law."
 The mood is tense.

-When your car is declared a total loss in New Hampshire, it’s critical to know your rights under state law.
-You may also be entitled to compensation for your injuries if another driver was at fault.
+When your car is declared a total loss in a New Hampshire car accident, it’s critical to know your rights under state law.
+You may also be entitled to compensation for personal injury if another driver was at fault.

 How New Hampshire Insurance Companies Determine a Total Loss